This Bread and Butter Pudding Recipe will become a new favourite for your family! It's so easy and decadent to make!

-Then layer them in the pan like thus.
-At least I think its thusly.
 The directions on my piece of plastic say “arrange in prepared dish, overlapping them so they look like one layer”.

 So.
 Does this look like one layer to you?
 It did to me.
 Seriously.
 It took me a good 10 minutes of cursing under my breath to figure it out.
 Overlapping…yet one layer…one…layer overlapping…

 This was a really good bread pudding, without a doubt.
 My son gave me rave reviews, “Mom, you make the best desserts ever!” when he tasted this one.
 It isn't as sweet as one would suppose.
 Rich, but not sweet.
 You can also *ahem* add a little more of that butterscotch sauce on top when serving, for that extra little zing.
 I might also add a lot more while cooking it, as you can see in the video.
 With the small amount of sugar that is in the actual bread and butter pudding part, you can do a little crazy on top.

 Bread & Butter Pudding Recipe Tips & Tricks